dnsimple/dnsimple-support/content/articles/dnsimple-services.md

 For a complete list of our One-click services and how to add them, (view this article)[/articles/services/].

-## SSL Certificates
+## SSL certificates

-We provide three types of SSL Certificates:
+We provide three types of SSL certificates:

 - Single-host SSL certificates
 - Wildcard certificates (included in the Teams plan and higher)